 If you’re a closet farmer or just a fan of off-the-bush produce, Sumter’s family owned U-pick farms and farmers’ markets are a must-see/must-do.
 Start bright and early at the Brownwood Farmers’ Market, open Saturdays from 9am to 2pm in Brownwood Paddock Square.
 Take I-75 exit 329, head east on State Road 44 for about 5 miles and turn left onto Meggison Road.

-After a couple of buckets of berries and a few snapshots with the emus for Facebook, head over to the Cypress House Ranch B&B. This rustic little inn is more than just a place to sleep.
+After a couple of buckets of berries, some wine samples and maybe even a tour, make your way south and head over to the Cypress House Ranch B&B. This rustic little inn is more than just a place to sleep.
 It offers trail rides, riding lessons, a swimming pool and breathtaking scenery.
 All the rooms are upstairs, so you’re guaranteed a good view.
 They’re closed from June 1st-August 15th, so plan accordingly.

 Wake up bright and early and head downstairs for some breakfast.
 It’s going to be a wild day.
 The Florida Bass Conservation Center is a fantastic place to learn about Florida’s efforts to protect our freshwater ecosystem.
 It’s open Monday-Friday from 9 AM to 3 PM, and self-guided tours are available all day.
 There’s an awesome aquarium that overlooks the hatchery itself that allows you to get up close and personal with Florida’s famous largemouth bass.
 There’s even a catch-and-release stocked pond if you want to try your hand at catching a few.
 Just go back to Bushnell, continue west on County Road 48 and turn right onto County Road 471.
 You’ll drive through Webster.
 When you cross County Road 50, the Conservation Center is about 5 miles south on the left.